reifjulian/texsave/README.md

   - Added support for aligning numeric values at the decimal point using the `siunitx` package

 * **July 1, 2020**
-  - `texsave` now ouputs en dash's instead of hyphens for negative numbers.
+  - `texsave` now outputs en dash's instead of hyphens for negative numbers.
 Specifying `noendash` restores previous behavior.

 * **December 11, 2019**
   - Added `headersep()` option, with new default: `\addlinespace[\belowrulesep]`